-- 78% of service organisation use conversational Ai for simple self-service tasks.
+- 78% of service organisations use CAI for simple self-service tasks.

-- 77% of companies leverage the conversational AI chatbots to asses the type and difficulty of a question and accordinly hand it over to an agent.
+- 77% of companies leverage conversational chatbots to assess the type and difficulty of a question and accordingly hand it over to an agent.

-- 70% of companies use a conversational AI solution to assist agents in retrieving information, canned responses etc to resolve queries faster.
+- 70% of companies use a conversational solution to assist agents in retrieving information, canned responses, etc to resolve queries faster.

-Despite these numbers, implementing a conversational AI solution can be tricky and time-consuming.
-At Verloop.io we support businesses like Nykaa, ADIB, AbhiBus, Kanmo Group, BLF Group, TravelStart, GlobeMed, Watania and more to delight their customers with a seamless customer support experience.
+Despite these numbers, implementing a CAI solution can be tricky and time-consuming.
+At Verloop.io we have helped businesses like Nykaa, ADIB, AbhiBus, Kanmo Group, BLF Group, TravelStart, GlobeMed, and Watania get started with their conversational AI journey and delight their customers with seamless support experiences.

-If you’re curious if conversational AI is right for you and what use cases you can use in your business, sign up here for a demo.
-We’ll take you through the product, different use cases customised for your business and answer any questions you may have.
+If you’re curious if conversational AI is right for you and what use cases you can use in your business, schedule a demo with us today!
+We’ll take you through the product, and different use cases customised for your business and answer any questions you may have.